Consent — API Guide 3 min read

 )

-You can also retrieve all payment consents under a long-lived base consent by passing baseConsentId as a query parameter to GET /payment-consents.
+You can also retrieve all insurance consents under a long-lived base consent by passing baseConsentId as a query parameter to GET/insurance-consents.

 A consent moves through a defined lifecycle — AwaitingAuthorization → Authorized → Consumed / Expired / Revoked.
 See Consent Overview for the full state machine and transition rules.